What are the pros and cons of cosplaying popular characters?

 But perhaps you have some hesitation.
 You’ve heard it’s not cool to just clout chase by doing what’s popular at the moment.
 Maybe you should be more original.
 At the same time, maybe you’ll enjoy yourself better if you do a character that everyone knows!

 Depending on the type of convention experience you’re looking, you may or may not want to cosplay a popular character.
-Let me summarize the pros and cons for you below:

-Verdict: If you want a fun and exciting experience at a cosplay convention while looking for engagement, then go for a popular cosplay.
+If you want a fun and exciting experience at a cosplay convention while looking for engagement, then go for a popular cosplay.
 However, if you want to engage your creativity and want a quieter experience, then you should stay away from doing a popular character.

 In this post, I’ll go through the pros and cons of cosplaying popular characters in detail with why you should or shouldn’t cosplay a popular character.
 Let’s get to it and start with the pros: